 Follow up Review: Internal Audit completed a review of recommendations from previous reports.
-This review concluded that of the five recommendations reviewed, three recommendations had been fully implemented, one partially implemented and the remaining recommendation could not be tested.

-The Internal Auditor's overall assurance rating for 2019-20 was 'Satisfactory'.
+This review concluded that all recommendations made in year had been fully implemented.
+The Internal Auditor's overall assurance rating for 2021-22 was 'Satisfactory'.

 MLKDC is also subject to independent scrutiny from the NIAO.
 The NIAO is independent of Government and is tasked by the Assembly to hold Northern Ireland Departments and their Agencies to account for their use of public money.
 The Comptroller and Auditor General works closely with the Assembly's Public Accounts Committee which can require Accounting Officers and senior officials to account for their actions in relation to the management of public funds.